 What's in your wallet?
 Find out more about common forms of payment in Iceland

-Credit and debit cards are very common forms of payment in Iceland.
+Credit and debit cards are very common forms of payment for people who travel to Iceland.
 In fact, locals rarely use cash since most merchants accept credit and debit cards even for small purchases.
 Travellers cheques, though less common, are also accepted at banks and major hotels or tourist centres.

 Note for visitors from USA

 Iceland uses cards with the chip-and-PIN system, which requires a 4-digit PIN for purchases.
 If you have a traditional "swipe and sign" card, you may wish to inquire about getting a chip-card from your bank or a major credit card issuer before travelling.